yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/live_trading_recovery_plan.md

 - Confirm the manifest `gates.training`/`gates.inference` sections match the sanitized multi-symbol gate payload (`release/symbol_gates/market_multi_3symbol_1m.json`).
 If the JSON changed (after re-running `scripts/compute_symbol_gate_config.py`), reload scheduler + trading so inference and execution observe identical caps.

 ## 3. Validate Feature & Data Parity
+- The repo no longer stores the sanitized parquet snapshots in git, so always regenerate slices via the helpers below when comparing live vs training features.
 - Dump a live feature frame sample and compare statistics/columns to the training parquet (especially `hl_spread_z`, `rvol_20`, and derived probabilities).
 - Confirm `_load_recent_ohlcv` supplies the same lookback and symbol universe used during training and that z-score windows match.
 - Automate the comparison with the new helpers: